Sports pave the way for large-scale events | IQ Magazine

 The latest industry news to your inbox.

-Sports events across the world have been permitted to invite tens of thousands of visitors, provided stadiums follow Covid-compliant format
+Sports events across the world have been permitted to invite tens of thousands of visitors, provided stadia follow Covid-compliant formats

 By IQ on 23 Sep 2020